 Under Article 43 of the Convention, the Committee on the Rights of the Child was established to monitor the implementation of the Convention by state parties (Centre for Reproductive Law and Policy, 1997).
 Despite this monitoring structure in place, children have continued to fall victims of physical and psychological torture as a result of FGM practice.
-In implementing the instruments, as Rukooko (2001: 138) puts, states ought to set verifiable benchmarks for subsequent national and international monitoring.
+In implementing the instruments, as (Rukooko 2001: 138) puts, states ought to set verifiable benchmarks for subsequent national and international monitoring.
 In this connection, states should consider the adoption of a framework law as a major instrument in the implementation of the strategies.
-Considering Uganda, one would say that the country has complied to the international instruments by putting human rights aspects in her constitution.
+Considering Uganda, one would say that the country has complied with the international instruments by putting human rights aspects in her constitution.
 The issue that remains unresolved is whether the necessary stakeholders were consulted during the structuring and compilation of the constitution.
 This would point and bring to light why there have been some resistance to do away with FGM even when the constitution so puts forward grounds as to why the practice should be stopped.
-This fact appears a great concern that this study labored to resolve with a focus put on human rights perceptive and particularly women's reproductive rights.

-2.1.2 Laws in other countries (Outside Africa)
+2.10.
+Laws in other countries